 Exceptions to the criteria set forth above may be approved through a landfill-specific approval process that includes approval from our Chief Financial Officer and review by the Audit Committee of the Board of Directors.
 As of December 31, 2004, there were three unpermitted expansions included in our landfill accounting model, which represents 32.4% of our remaining airspace at that date.
 Of these expansions, two do not represent exceptions to our established criteria.
 In March 2004, the Chief Financial Officer approved and the Audit Committee of the Board of Directors reviewed the inclusion of 7.8 million cubic yards of unpermitted airspace in highly probable airspace because it was determined that the airspace was highly probable even though the permit application will not be submitted within the next year.
 All of the other criteria were met for the inclusion of this airspace in highly probable airspace.
-Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace.
-Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace in highly probable airspace with a firspace in highly probable airspace.
-Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace in highly probable airspace are need.
-December 31, 2004, and for the nine months ended September 30, 2005 would have been higher by \$439 thousand, and \$426 thousand, respectively.
+Had we not included the 7.8 million cubic yards of unpermitted airspace in highly probable airspace, operating expense for the year ended December 31, 2004, and for the nine months ended September 30, 2005 would have been higher by \$439 thousand, and \$426 thousand, respectively.